pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ```

 Parameters:
-- channel (required) — Type: String; Channel to return history from.
+- channel (required) — Type: String; Channel to fetch from.
 - reverse — Type: Boolean; Default: false; Traverse from oldest to newest when true.
 - includeTimetoken — Type: Boolean; Default: false; Include message timetokens.
 - start — Type: Integer; Start timetoken (exclusive).
 - end — Type: Integer; End timetoken (inclusive).
 - count — Type: Integer; Number of messages to return.

+Tip about reverse:
-Tip: Messages are returned sorted ascending by time. reverse affects which end of the interval to start from when more than count messages match.
+- Messages are returned sorted ascending by time. reverse affects which end of a >count interval to start from.

 ### Sample code